Wondering How To Grow Tomatoes In Containers?

 Temperatures above this (especially temperatures above 85 degrees F.) can “cook” the seeds and kill them.”

 However, keeping them in an area below the suggested temperature can delay the usual 7-day germination process too.
 It can even lead to the deadly damping off because of fungi growth – yikes!

 If you have a place in your home that gets direct sunlight for at least 8 hours a day, move the pea pots there.
 If not, you can use grow lights to keep your plants warm.
 Make sure that you keep the soil damp, or else they’ll dry out before they have the chance to sprout.

 Water your plants every day.
 Mist water on the seeds whenever the top of the soil mix appears and feels dry.

-Place your tomato plant in the middle of the container and continue to fill with soil up to the little fuzzy hairs on the stem.
+Place your tomato plant in the middle of the container and continue to fill with the potting mix up to the little fuzzy hairs on the stem.
 Make sure to pack the soil down as you go so the plant can’t move around.

-As your plant grows, keep filling the pot with soil, leaving 1 inch of space from the top.
+As your plant grows, keep filling the pot with the mix, leaving 1 inch of space from the top.

 Prune the leaves around the stem and fill with soil, packing again like before.
 This will help the roots grow stronger.